After A Baby

 - Many women find that they have to rush to the toilet to have their bowels open or have problems controlling wind from the bowel during the first few weeks after delivery, but this control gradually improves.
-It can be helped by practicing anal sphincter exercises and bowel habit training will help to resist urgency and gradually increase the time between feeling the sensation and the need to empty the bowel.
+It can be helped by practicing anal sphincter exercises and bowel habit training will help to resist urgency and gradually increase the time between feeling sensation and the need to empty the bowel.

-Difficulty passing urine is a common problem in the first day or two following childbirth, but with careful management this should resolve without long term consequences.
-The small numbers of women, who are unable to pass urine, experience the discomfort of a very full bladder and may need to be catheterised.
-Recent research indicates that approximately 1 in 500 women may have a problem with bladder emptying which lasts longer than 3 days.
+Difficulty passing urine or urinary retention, as it is known, is a common problem in the first day or two following childbirth, but with careful management this should resolve without long term consequences.
+The small numbers of women, who are unable to pass urine, experience the discomfort of a very full bladder and may need to self catheterise or use a temporary indwelling catheter .